re-bet365/bet365-re-js/README.md

 ## Development

-For ease of develop you can put the obfuscated JavaScript in `mitmproxy/src/javascript/obfuscated-original.js` and compile `refactor-obfuscated-code-jscodeshift.js` each time there is change.
+For ease of development you can put the obfuscated JavaScript in `mitmproxy/src/javascript/obfuscated-original.js` and compile `refactor-obfuscated-code-jscodeshift.js` each time there is change.

 ```
 watchexec -e js "touch mitmproxy/src/python/download-payload.py && \